code4com/ciec-code/challenge-02/README.md

   1) you can't change server.go but can manipulate file*.* files in your deployment.
   2) make sure your process includes golang build and run steps accordingly.

-- Submit/commit your code as a new file/s to folder challenge-02
+- Submit/commit your code as a new file/s to your personal repo folder named challenge-02

 - Please provide complete written instructions on how to use your solution files.
 Like how to run & get to answer.